- Published on

 "Well, a VC told me the TAM is too small and not fundable," He said.

-The best ideas always seem small at first.
-Only in hindsight, it becomes obvious that it can grow into a billion-dollar business.
+Only in hindsight, it becomes obvious to people that those ideas can grow into billion-dollar businesses.